It didn't surprise anybody that although Dawn's first word was the typical "momma", her second was unmistakably "Buffy".

 Even when Dawn was only of an age where all she could do was stare at Buffy with her wide eyes and make some gurgling sounds, the two were connected.
 Buffy would spend her afternoons when she got home from school telling Dawn what she had learned.
 Once or twice she even attempted teaching some of it to her completely unresponsive little sister.

 So it didn't surprise anybody that when Dawn was fourteen months old she uttered Buffy's name for the first time.
 And although it sounded a little more like "Bubby" everybody who heard it understood perfectly.
 And beside her little sister Buffy had sat proudly.
 She was special.

-By the time Dawn was two and Buffy was seven their bond had reached a point of dependence.
+By the time Dawn was two and Buffy was eight their bond had reached a point of dependence.
 To the younger sister the elder was her lookout, her friend, her sister in shining armour; there to protect her whenever it was required.
 To the elder sister the younger was innocent, to be protected and the one person in all the world that could never do her wrong.
 Although Buffy knew nothing of the world yet she did know that she had to be there for her even less knowledgeable sister.
 Because god forbid their parents be the protectors.

 Joyce and Hank Summers watched as their daughters grew closer together.
 Sometimes they watched in wonder, sometimes in amusement.
 However, on occasion they watched in concern.

 The day Buffy got invited to a girls house for her very first sleepover was one of these occasions.